What does a good mild traumatic brain injury recovery program look like? That’s what this article is here to show you!

 Get Plenty of Sleep

 Sleep should definitely be one of your top priorities when recovering from a mild traumatic brain injury.
-This is because sleep is a restorative state that allows your brain to recover from stress and consolidate new memories and information.
+This is because sleep is a restorative state that allows your brain to recover from injury.

 Moderate exercise, especially low impact exercise, is crucial for recovery.

-In fact, low impact exercise, such as walking or swimming, has been shown to help reduce symptoms of nausea and dizziness in mild traumatic brain injury patients and shorten recovery time!
+In fact, low impact exercise, such as walking or swimming, can reduce symptoms of nausea and dizziness in mild traumatic brain injury patients and shorten recovery time!

 Just be careful not to overexert yourself.
 If exercise seems to worsen your headaches, take a break.
 Only start exercising when you feel strong enough to.

-When you are dehydrated, your brain cells can’t function as efficiently, which impairs your brain’s ability to repair itself.
+When you get dehydrated, your brain cells can’t function as efficiently, which impairs your brain’s ability to repair itself.

 That’s why, to speed up your recovery from a mild traumatic brain injury, you need to drink at least 64oz of water per day, possibly more.

-You should also keep your alcohol intake to a minimum, at least for the first few days after your injury.
+You should also keep your alcohol intake down, at least for the first few days.
 Alcohol contains neurotoxins that damage your brain cells and can slow your brain’s healing process.

 Some foods that are great for your brain are: